 - a.
-The first attempt (in the modern era) at ensuring free trade among nations through negotiated lowering of trade barriers was the International Trade Organization (ITO). - b.
-When the ITO failed, most of the signatories agreed to operate under the informal aegis of the General Agreements of Tariffs and Trade (GATT). - 1).
+In the aftermath of World War II, the then-big powers negotiated the setting up of the General Agreements on Tariffs and Trade (GATT), with the objective of ensuring free trade among nations through negotiated lowering of trade barriers. - 1).
 GATT provided a forum for multilateral discussion among countries to reduce trade barriers. - 2).
 The main operating principle of GATT was the concept of Most Favored Nation (MFN) status. - 3).
 MFN meant that any country which was a member state to a GATT agreement and which extended a reduction in tariff to another nation would have to automatically extend the same benefit to all members of GATT. - 4).
 It should be noted, however, that there is no enforcement mechanism. - c.
 Some weaknesses have been observed with GATT. - 1).
 The initial lowering of barriers only applied to products (not to services). - 2).
 GATT has not dealt successfully with non-tariff barriers. - 3).
 Knowledge based economies have sought to bring intellectual property to the accords.

-\\\\\Use Review Question #2 Here\\\\\
+\\\\\Use Review Question #2 Here\\\\